The tempered disk and the tempered cohomology: Tempered decomposition of the affine line over a field

-\begin{rmk} In the derived setting, along the previous lines, one can prove (essentially by repeating the computations done in \cite[Proposition 5.6]{ClauSchCompl} in the complex analytic case) that the complement of the open rigid analytic unit disk at infinity is given by the dagger unit disk at $0$.
-In terms of algebras, we get a fiber sequence in $\dercat_{\infty}(K[t])$
+\begin{rmk} In the derived setting, along the previous lines, one can prove (essentially by repeating the computations done in \cite[Proposition 5.6]{ClauSchCompl} in the complex analytic case) that the complement of the closed dagger analytic unit disk at infinity is given by the open unit disk at $0$.
+In terms of algebras, we get a fiber sequence in $\dercat_{\infty}(\sf{Mod}_{ K[t]} )$

-analogous to that of Proposition \ref{prop:cover}, where $\tate{K}{t}^\dag$ is the weak completion of the polynomial algebra $K[t]$ i.e. the free dagger algebra, and $K \{\!\{t^{-1}\}\!\}$ is the algebra of analytic functions on the open unit disk centered at $\infty$. \end{rmk}
+analogous to that of Proposition \ref{prop:cover}.
+Here $\tate{K}{t}^\dag$ is the weak completion of the polynomial algebra $K[t]$ i.e. the free dagger algebra, and $K \{\!\{t^{-1}\}\!\}$ is the algebra of analytic functions on the open unit disk centered at $\infty$. \end{rmk}